How to Manage Your Business and Your Mental Health

 Whether you work in law, real estate, or medicine, sell flowers, style hair, manage apartments, provide transportation, or offer any other product or service, your small business is your passion project.
 As much as you love it, however, sometimes it can run you down.

 We know you want your business to be the best it can be, but to manage small business stress and make sure you stay happy and healthy as well as successful, sometimes you need to take some time to focus on yourself and find balance.
 How?
 By being mindful and making the most of each day to mentally prepare yourself for challenges, lower your stress levels, and give you a new perspective.
-Here are a few tips for mindfulness in management:
+Here are a few tips for at work mindfulness in management:

 - Start the Day MindfullyThe most important part of both success and mindfulness for small business owners and entrepreneurs is getting each morning off to the right start.
 If you’re rolling out of bed and rushing right into work tasks as you drink your coffee, clicking hurriedly through emails or running right to the car with a to-go cup to get an early start, the rest of your day will be just as stressful as your rushed morning.
 You won’t have a second of time to recharge or mentally prepare for what the day might hold, making you even tenser as you work.Instead, use your mornings to be mindful.
 When you wake up, ease yourself through a relaxing routine that will let you save your energy for the coming day.
 Make a comforting mug of coffee and sip slowly, focusing on nothing but the warmth of the cup in your hands and the steam rising to your face.
 Eat your breakfast and enjoy each flavor.
 Don’t check the news, catch up on email, or try to get ahead before work even starts.
 Make time to revel in the quiet moment.
 When you’re ready and recharged, you can begin your workday.